maennchen/ZipStream-PHP/README.md

 ```

 You can also add comments, modify file timestamps, and customize (or
 disable) the HTTP headers.
+It is also possible to specify the storage method when adding files,
+the current default storage method is 'deflate' i.e files are stored with Compression mode 0x08.
   See the class file for details.
 There are a
 couple of additional examples in the initial release announcement at the
 following URL: http://pablotron.org/?cid=1535